Conditional content based on contact form 7 Input

 3. Select the “URL Contains” operator.

-4. type your query string.
-In our example we want to use the ‘your-color’ field, so our query string will be “your-color=”Red”.
+4. Type the name of your query string and the relevant value.
+In our example, we want to use the ‘your-color’ field, so our query string will be ‘your-color=Red’.

 6. Add another version for each possible query string.
-In our example we add a version for “your-color=Green and “your-color=Blue”.
+In our example, we add two more versions for the inputs: “your-color=Green” and “your-color=Blue”.

-7. Publish the trigger and paste the trigger shortcode on the display page.
+7. Publish the trigger and paste the trigger shortcode on your page.

 Categories